Please enable JavaScript to view this site.

 If a preemptive Operating System (OS) is used, it is required to also signal and profile the context switches of the OS.

-The profiler basically maintains a function call stack for each recognized OS context.
+The Profiler basically maintains a function call stack for each recognized OS context.

 Range mode profiling performs an in-depth analysis of the code trying to recognize and compensate compiler optimizations, such a function tail optimizations.